Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Introduction

-In this paper, we investigate the possible correlations between gradient-based explanations, \ie attributions, and the classifiers robustness to adversarial evasion attacks on an Android malware detection case study.
-We first provide a description of learning-based systems for Android malware detection (Section~\ref{sect:android}) and their adversarial vulnerabilities (Section~\ref{sect:advandroid}).
-Then, motivated by the intuition that the classifiers whose attributions are more evenly distributed should also be the more robust, as they rely on a broader set of features for the decision, we propose and empirically validate few synthetic metrics that allow correlating between the \emph{evenness} of gradient-based explanations and the \emph{adversarial robustness}, a new measure we propose to represent the classifier robustness to adversarial attacks along with an increasing attack power in a compact way (Section~\ref{sect:evenness}).
-We assess our findings on \Drebin, a popular learning-based detector for Android (Section~\ref{sect:exp}).
-Our investigation unveils that, under some circumstances, there is a clear relationship between the distribution of gradient-based explanations and the adversarial robustness of Android malware detectors.
-After a brief description of many related works on adversarial attacks and explainable machine learning (Section~\ref{sect:relwork}), we conclude the paper with a discussion on how our findings can pave the way towards the development of more efficient mechanisms both to evaluate adversarial robustness and to defend against adversarial Android malware examples (Section~\ref{sect:conclusions}).
+The paper is structured as follows.
+We first provide a description of learning-based systems for Android malware detection (Sect.~\ref{sect:android}) and their adversarial vulnerabilities (Sect.~\ref{sect:advandroid}).
+Then, we present the synthetic metrics we use to perform our correlation analysis between the \emph{evenness} of gradient-based explanations and the \emph{adversarial robustness} of classifiers (Sect.~\ref{sect:evenness}).
+In Sect.~\ref{sect:exp} we present the results of our investigation, which unveils that, under some circumstances, there is a clear relationship between the distribution of gradient-based explanations and the adversarial robustness of Android malware detectors, especially when exploiting more advanced explanation techniques such as \gradin \cite{shrikumar2016just,melis2018explaining} and \intgrad \cite{sundararajan2017axiomatic}.
+After a brief description of many related works on Android malware detectors, adversarial attacks and explainable machine learning (Sect.~\ref{sect:relwork}), we conclude the paper with a discussion on how our findings can pave the way towards the development of more efficient mechanisms both to evaluate adversarial robustness and to defend against adversarial Android malware examples (Sect.~\ref{sect:conclusions}).